Several new technologies offer hope for making future treatment easier for women with breast cancer.

 Results from clinical trials show that those patients with early-stage HER2 positive breast cancer who received Herceptin® in combination with chemotherapy had a 52 percent decrease in risk in the cancer returning compared with patients who received chemotherapy treatment alone.

 Cancer treatments like chemotherapy can be systemic, meaning they affect whole tissues, organs, or the entire body.
 Herceptin®, however, was the first drug used to target only a specific molecule involved in breast cancer.
 Another drug, Tykerb®, was approved by the U.S. Food and Drug Administration for use for treatment of HER2-positive breast cancer.
 Because of the availability of these two drugs, an international trial called ALTTO was designed to determine if one drug is more effective, safer, and if taking the drugs separately, in tandem order, or together is better.
+Unfortunately, the results, released in 2014, showed that taking two HER2-targeted agents together was no better than taking one alone in improving survival.

 The TAILORx Trial